markosluga/kolla-fountain/README.md

 2. Run [multi-host-prep.sh](https://github.com/markosluga/kolla-fountain/blob/main/multi-host-prep.sh) on **all** nodes beofre you run the multinode deployment.

+3. Prep the storage nodes.
+To run cinder you need to add a second volume to your system that will run the cinder-volumes vg.

+* Replace /dev/sdb with your cinder device(s) if you are using different ones.

+`sudo pvcreate /dev/sdb`

+`sudo vgcreate cinder-volumes /dev/sdb`

-3. Run [cinder-node-prep.sh](https://github.com/markosluga/kolla-fountain/blob/main/cinder-node-prep.sh) on your storage nodes.
+Run [cinder-node-prep.sh](https://github.com/markosluga/kolla-fountain/blob/main/cinder-node-prep.sh) on your storage nodes.

 4. Edit [~/kolla-fountain/home/kolla/multinode](https://github.com/markosluga/kolla-fountain/home/kolla/multinode)